Rural Municipality of Last Mountain Valley No. 250: Last Mountain Regional Park

-The park features access to the bird sanctuary and Last Mountain Lake National Wildlife Area, which are a Ramsar site.
+The park features access to the bird sanctuary and Last Mountain Lake National Wildlife Area, which is a Ramsar site.
 Saskatchewan's only bird observatory, Last Mountain Bird Observatory, is located in the park.

 There is also beach access to the lake for swimming, fishing, and water sports.

 The park offers seasonal and daily camping, as well as private cabins, an outdoor pool, aquatic programme, shower house, laundry, nine-hole sand green golf course, sand volleyball court, and a concession.